 The growing population of children orphaned by HIV/AIDS is a concern, because had it not been for HIV/AIDS, the global percentage of orphans would be declining instead of increasing.
-In 2001, 34 million children (12% of all African children) were orphaned in sub-Saharan Africa, 11 million (32% of all African orphans) of those were due to AIDS.
+By the end of 2003, 43 million children (12% of all African children) were orphaned in sub-Saharan Africa, 12.3 million (32% of all African orphans) of those were due to AIDS.
 Although Asia had a lower number of children orphaned by AIDS in 2001, 1.8 million (2.8% of all orphans), it had a much larger overall orphan population than sub-Saharan Africa, with 65 million orphans.
 Some have expressed concern that Asia's relatively large population hides its significant population with HIV/AIDS.
-For example, although India has a seroprevalence rate of less than 1%, nearly 4 million people were living with HIV/AIDS in 2001.
-This is almost half as many people who had the virus in South Africa (nearly 9 million), which had a seroprevalence rate of 20% in 2001.
+For example, although India had a seroprevalence8 rate of less than 1% at the end of 2003, 5.1 million people were living with HIV/AIDS at that time.9 This is almost as many people who had the virus in South Africa (5.3 million) at the end of 2003, which had a seroprevalence rate of 21.5%.10

 Children living in high seroprevalence areas may see a decline in access to education or in the quality of education.
-A 2000 study found that an HIV-infected teacher loses approximately six months of professional working time before succumbing to the virus.10 This has had a significant impact on heavily affected countries such as Kenya, where teachers are dying faster than they can be trained and replaced.
-Kenya faces the loss of 6,570 teachers annually due to HIV/AIDS, which translates to 18 teacher deaths per day.11 In the Central African Republic, almost as many teachers died of AIDS as retired between 1996 and 1998.
+A 2000 study found that an HIV-infected teacher loses approximately six months of professional working time before succumbing to the virus.11 This has had a significant impact on heavily affected countries such as Kenya, where teachers are dying faster than they can be trained and replaced.
+Kenya faces the loss of 6,570 teachers annually due to HIV/AIDS, which translates to 18 teacher deaths per day.12 In the Central African Republic, almost as many teachers died of AIDS as retired between 1996 and 1998.
 As a result, nearly